Interpreto: An Explainability Library for Transformers: interpreto.attributions

-\paragraph{Custom method} \textsc{Interpreto} is designed to make adding new methods lightweight: users implement the mathematical core, while the library handles engineering concerns.
-The most important thing is to utilize existing blocks and draw inspiration from them if the existing ones do not meet the needs.
-The internal pipeline has three stages: \begin{itemize}[left=0pt] \item \emph{Perturbations:} Starting from one sample, construct perturbed variants (used by most methods, including many gradient-based ones).
-For a custom perturbation-based method, one should inherit from the input ids perturbator and implement the mask function method.
-For gradient-based, it is the embedding perturbator. \item \emph{Inference or gradients:} Run forward and/or backward passes on perturbed samples.
-Should only be sub-classed for middle-model forward or backward modifications. \item \emph{Aggregation:} Aggregate outputs into sensitivity scores and estimate gradients as needed.
-For a custom method, the user should inherit from the base aggregator and implement the aggregate method. \end{itemize}
+\paragraph{Custom method.} \textsc{Interpreto} is designed to make new methods lightweight to implement: users write the method-specific computation, while the library handles shared engineering concerns.
+When existing building blocks are close to the desired behavior, we recommend reusing them and adapting an existing implementation.
+Internally, the pipeline follows three stages (similar in spirit to the abstraction of \citet{ferre2025muppet}): \begin{itemize} \item \textbf{Perturbations:} starting from one sample, construct perturbed variants (used by most methods, including some gradient-based ones).
+For a custom perturbation-based method, users can inherit from the input-IDs perturbator and implement the \texttt{mask\_function} method; for gradient-based methods, the corresponding component is the embedding perturbator. \item \textbf{Inference or gradients:} run forward and/or backward passes on perturbed samples.
+This stage typically only needs subclassing to modify the forward or backward computation. \item \textbf{Aggregation:} aggregate intermediate scores into element-wise importance scores.
+For a custom aggregator, users inherit from the base aggregator and implement \texttt{aggregate}. \end{itemize}